"Highly intelligent, she is extremely responsive and unmistakably a leader in her field."

 Naomi is the General Editor of Butterworths Employment Law: Practice, Procedure & Precedents, Fifth Edition.

-Naomi is Barrister Vice-Chair of the Professional Conduct Committee of the Bar Standards Board.
+Naomi is a Board member of the Bar Standards Board and Barrister Vice-Chairman of the Professional Conduct Committee of the Bar Standards Board.
 She is a Bencher of Gray’s Inn.

-Naomi attended King David High School in Liverpool, before gaining an MA in Jurisprudence from Oxford University (New College).
+Naomi attended King David High School in Liverpool, before gaining an MA in Jurisprudence from the University of Oxford (New College).

 Naomi undertakes a wide range of employment litigation in courts, tribunals and mediation.
 She regularly appears in appellate courts and tribunals.
 She is the General Editor of a leading practitioner text.